 These seals adapt to diverse habitats, including ice sheets, open waters, coastlines, and estuaries.
 The Baikal seal, found in Lake Baikal, Siberia, is the only species that exclusively inhabits freshwater environments.

-They typically swim by twisting their bodies sideways and moving their hind flippers.
-The front flippers help steer the body forward.
 On land, however, they move awkwardly, relying on their front flippers and abdominal muscles since they cannot turn their hind flippers downward.

 Most earless seals are opportunistic feeders, employing a range of feeding strategies depending on their prey.
 These include grip-and-tear feeding, filter feeding, suction feeding, and pierce feeding.
 For instance, leopard seals use suction feeding to consume small fish, filter-feeding to capture krill, and grip-and-tear feeding to hunt penguins.

-Although these seals spend most of their time at the sea, they usually return to the land (on pack ice and floes) to breed and give birth.
+Although these seals spend most of their time at sea, they usually return to land (on pack ice and floes) to breed and give birth.
 However, some, like harbor seals and northern elephant seals, prefer mating in the water.

 Pregnant females spend extended hours foraging at sea, accumulating fat reserves to sustain them during reproduction.
-After a gestation period of 6 to 11 months, they typically give birth to a single pup, though multiple births are also documented in some cases.
-The newborns are nourished with fat-rich milk, which supports rapid growth and energy storage.
+The females undergo a gestation period of around 9 months in harbor seals to 11 months in elephant seals, after which they typically give birth to a single pup.
+Weddell seals have been found to give birth to twins, though such cases are rare.

 Since the feeding grounds of the mothers are usually miles away from the breeding site, they fast during lactation.
-The lactating phase lasts for 5 to 7 weeks in monk seals to 3 to 5 days in the hooded seal, after which the mother leaves for the sea, and the pups are weaned.
+The lactating phase lasts for 5 to 7 weeks in monk seals and 3 to 5 days in the hooded seal, after which the mother leaves for the sea, and the pups are weaned.